aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-type/_index.md

 ```csharp
 Point point = new Point(40.7128, -74.006);
 ```
 Here we instantiate a new `Point` object that represents the geographic coordinates of New York City (latitude 40.7128, longitude ‑74.006).
+This is the **create point geometry** step that forms the basis of many spatial workflows.

 ### Step 2: Retrieve Geometry Type
 ```csharp
 GeometryType geometryType = point.GeometryType;
 ```
 The `GeometryType` property returns an enum value that tells you the kind of geometry you’re dealing with—in this case, `Point`.
+This is the primary way to **get geometry type**.

 ### Step 3: Display Geometry Type
 ```csharp